bounce-inc/lockr/frontend/src/assets/description.en.md

 If you have to share the link in a possibly insecure manner, you can maintain security by setting a password and sending it separately from the link.
 There is no point in sending the link and password over the same route.

-To send a password, we recommend our another service <a href="https://one-time.link/" target="_blank" rel="noopener">One Time Link</a>.
+To send a password, we recommend another service of ours, <a href="https://one-time.link/" target="_blank" rel="noopener">One Time Link</a>.